inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Implemented Standards
 ~~~~~~~~~~~~~~~~~~~~~

-The implementation follows these RFCs below:
+The implementation follows these RFCs:

 -  RFC 2474: Definition of the Differentiated Services Field (DS Field)
    in the IPv4 and IPv6 Headers